WorldWideTelescope/wwt-webgl-engine/docs/engine/content/freestanding-mode/_index.md

 - **No default sky map.** WWT’s built-in DSS sky map will not be available.
-The sky view will only be able to show an empty, black sky unless you import your own all-sky surveys.
+The sky view will only be able to show an empty, black sky unless you import your own all-sky survey(s).
 - **No built-in image sets.** Likewise, WWT’s built-in database of all-sky maps and “study” images will not be available.
 If you wish to show any surveys or studies, you must load them in yourself.